adobe/aepsdk-rulesengine-ios/README.md

 ### Define Rules

-Any thing that conforms to the `Rule` protocol can be used as rule.
+Anything that conforms to the `Rule` protocol can be used as rule:
 ``` Swift
 public class MobileRule: Rule {
     init(condition: Evaluable) { self.condition = condition }